Top Online Master’s Degrees in Educational Leadership

 Western Governors University

-Western Governors University’s online master’s degree in educational leadership cultivates the skills you need to manage educational institutions and develop curriculum standards.
-It prepares students for administrative roles that include overseeing teachers and optimizing delivery to improve learning outcomes.
+Western Governors University’s online Master of Science in Educational Leadership cultivates the skills you need to manage educational institutions and develop curriculum standards.
+It prepares students for administrative tasks such as overseeing teachers and optimizing delivery to improve learning outcomes.
 The program consists of 13 total courses.
 Over 70% of students graduate in 24 months or less, advancing their careers as school principals and education directors.

-Designed for working professionals in K-12 contexts, this course of study offers flexibility through a competency-based learning model.
+Designed for working professionals in K-12 contexts, the program’s course of study offers flexibility through a competency-based learning model.
 This means you can accelerate quickly through familiar material and set your own pace throughout.
-Practice-oriented courses provide relevant instruction in the topics you need to meet licensure standards in most states.
-Curriculum offerings cover systems management and school operations, social-emotional learning, leadership, and school finance.
-The program includes a culminating capstone experience and practicum components that focus on instruction and professional practice.
+Practice-oriented courses provide relevant instruction in the topics you need to meet licensure standards in most states, including systems management and school operations, social-emotional learning, leadership, and school finance.
+The course of study culminates with capstone experience and practicum components that focus on instruction and professional practice.

 Saint Leo University